mc Assetpilot

 Monthly values for one year

-• Annual PV yield forecast in MWh: yield in summer is higher than in winter
+• Annual energy generation forecast in MWh: higher in summer, lower in winter

 Monthly revenue for feed-in